lancedb/documentation/docs/src/migration.md

+---
+title: Migrating to LanceDB | Data Migration Guide
+description: Learn how to migrate your data to LanceDB from other vector databases and formats.
+Includes step-by-step guides, compatibility considerations, and best practices.
+---

 # Rust-backed Client Migration Guide

 In an effort to ensure all clients have the same set of capabilities we have